-Laying artificial grass isn’t always simple, which is why we recommend using a professional to lay artificial grass for you.
-However, if you find yourself scratching your head and thinking “How do I lay artificial grass?”, then this is the guide for you.
+Artificial grass, lawn, astroturf or whatever you may call it isn’t always simple to install, which is why we recommend using a professional installer to lay artificial grass for you.
+However, if you find yourself scratching your head and thinking “how do I lay artificial grass?”, then this is the guide for you.

-Unfortunately, laying artificial grass isn’t as simple as just laying the turf down.
-However, the following tools will make the installation of your artificial grass a whole lot easier:
+Unfortunately, laying artificial grass isn’t as simple as just laying the astro turf down.
+However, the following tools will make the installing artificial grass a whole lot easier: